For Aralez, Time To Turn It Around

-Aralez Pharmaceuticals, Inc. (ARLZ) is the progeny of Pozen and Tribute Pharmaceuticals.
-With a market capitalization of ~$80 million, the company represents a very small, high risk-high reward biotech investment.
+Aralez Pharmaceuticals, Inc. (NASDAQ:ARLZ) is the progeny of Pozen and Tribute Pharmaceuticals.
+With a market capitalization of ~$80m, the company represents a very small, high-risk, high-reward biotech investment.
 In order to understand the opportunity, we will discuss management's shareholder-friendly strategy, key drugs in the company's portfolio, and explore a discounted cash flow analysis.
-In doing so, we will observe a case of undervaluation, within a speculative opportunity for revenue growth this year and beyond.
+In doing so, we will observe a case of undervaluation within a speculative opportunity for revenue growth this year and beyond.
 While it may take time and patience, Aralez can be optimistically valued at $7.75/share.

-As a specialty pharmaceutical company focused on cardiovascular and pain management drugs, the executive strategy focuses on expanding and maximizing the value of Yosprala, Toprol-XL, and Zontivity, three FDA-approved drugs in their portfolio (as well as other drugs), developing the business through acquisitions (of which Toprol and Zontivity were both), and achieving long-term sustained growth in order to generate shareholder value.
+As a specialty pharmaceutical company focused on cardiovascular and pain management drugs, the executive strategy focuses on expanding and maximizing the value of Yosprala, Toprol-XL, and Zontivity, three FDA-approved drugs in its portfolio (as well as other drugs), developing the business through acquisitions (of which Toprol and Zontivity were both) and achieving long-term sustained growth in order to generate shareholder value.

 So far, the strategy has not worked out.
 Aralez has lost 85% of its value, it has not shown a profit since its formation in February 2016, it has a tangible book value of $0.29/share, and will show negative EBITDA for the rest of the year.
-It cannot be valued under any normal circumstances using P/E & EV/EBITDA ratios, the financial statements, or the cash flows.
+It cannot be valued under any normal circumstances using P/E and EV/EBITDA ratios, the financial statements, or the cash flows.

-So what's left to analyze?
-First, a shareholder friendly management.
+So, what's left to analyze?
+First, a shareholder-friendly management.
 CEO Adrian Adams has made virtually the same comment on every quarterly report, favoring shareholders:

 2016 Q2 release: "We remain confident in the existing and evolving Aralez business and are also actively evaluating business development opportunities with the goal of creating value for our shareholders."